ES-1085/f2025-ds1-project-team/README.md

-Project title
+School Energy Usage and Socioeconomic Factors
 ================
-by Team name
+by Team

 ## Summary